Sienci-Labs/Resources/atc/atc-assembly/atc-air-filter-and-compressor.md

    * The existing line (in the drag chain) connects the spindle to the filter regulator **outlet**, labelled OUT.
    * ✂️ Cut the tubing **squarely**, not diagonally, to ensure a proper seal.

-Then connect the tubing between the **filter regulator outlet** and the **spindle**, and the **air compressor** and the **filter regulator inlet**.
+5. Then connect the tubing between the **filter regulator outlet** and the **spindle**, and the **air compressor** and the **filter regulator inlet**.

-Use the lever on the quick connect of your compressor to open the line.
+5. Use the lever on the quick connect of your compressor to open the line.

 ![](<../../_images/_atc/_atc_assembly/temp/Screenshot 2026-02-12 at 4.35.22 PM.png>)

-   > *(Confirm when the air line should be purged before final connection.)*?????????
+   > *(Confirm with Johann when the air line should be purged before final connection.)*

 ## Setting Air Pressure & Flow

-1.Turn on the air compressor.
+1. Turn on the air compressor.

-Set your **air compressor** to provide its **maximum flow**, usually this is a knob next to the gauge.
+2. Set your **air compressor** to provide its **maximum flow**, usually this is a knob next to the gauge.

 ![](<../../_images/_atc/_atc_assembly/temp/Screenshot 2026-02-12 at 4.39.03 PM.png>)

-2. To adjust **maximum flow**:
+3. To adjust **maximum flow**:

    * Pull the regulator **knob upwards**.
    * Twist it through its full range to find the position that provides the **highest flow/pressure**.
    * Once found, **push the knob back down** to lock it in place.

-Use the **filter regulator** to adjust the output pressure to **90–100 PSI**.
+4. Use the **filter regulator** to adjust the output pressure to **90–100 PSI**.

    * Pressure fluctuations are normal.
    * When the compressor recharges, re-adjust the regulator knob as needed to return to the target pressure.

-4. Repeat the adjustment process for the **pressure regulator**, this time dialing in **90–100 PSI**.
+5. Repeat the adjustment process for the **pressure regulator**, this time dialing in **90–100 PSI**.

-At this time you can reinstall your gControl panel and mount, see instructions [here ](https://resources.sienci.com/view/gc-gcontrol-assembly/.
+6. At this time you can reinstall your gControl panel and mount, see instructions [here ](https://resources.sienci.com/view/gc-gcontrol-assembly/.